emintz/ArduinoLib/RTOSAid/README.md

 # GPIO Input Change Detector

-The GPIO Change Detectors watch for voltage to change on GPIO input pins.
+A GPIO Change Detector monitors a GPIO input pin's voltage and invokes a `VoidFunction` when it changes.

 ## Overview